kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/09-react-router/81-organizing-routes.md

 export default Header;
 ```

-* Notice that we had to import React (all components need that at the top as they all have jsx that needs to be converted to JavaScript)
+* Notice that we had to import React (all components need that at the top as they all have JSX that needs to be converted to JavaScript)
-* We also use the NavLink named export
+* We also use the `NavLink` named export

 `NotFoundPage.js`